Online Engineering Schools in Missouri

 Applicants must hold a bachelor’s degree in a physical science or engineering field with an overall GPA of 3.0.
 Those holding a bachelor’s degree in physical science or engineering with an overall GPA of 2.75 must have a minimum of one year of work experience.

 The program consists of four courses: two required core courses and two courses selected from a specialization track.
 Core courses include risk assessment and reduction, and safety engineering management.
-Specialization tracks include chemical/metallurgical process safety; safety engineering management; process control systems; nuclear process safety; nuclear material safety; radiological health & safety; human factors; and reliability.
+Specialization tracks include chemical/metallurgical process safety, safety engineering management, process control systems, nuclear process safety, nuclear material safety, radiological health & safety, human factors, and reliability.

 • Location: Rolla, MO